caocscar/workshops/pyspark/pyspark.md

 newvalues.show()
 ```
 ## Dropping Duplicates
-The syntax is the same as for `pandas`.
+The syntax is the same as for `pandas` with the exception that the argument must be a list except when considering all the columns.
 ```
 dedupe = df.drop_duplicates(['RxDevice','FileId'])
 dedupe.show()